tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 This semester, for this class, you will create and publish a portfolio of your work to people.rit.edu.
 Read below for details.

-**PS - In the future you will likely wish to additionally utilize some of the other publishing methods listed above!**

 ## 2. Description
 You will create a personal portfolio site to showcase your work to potential employers and/or customers.
 The site must include examples of your work, contact information, and your resume.
 The examples should include at least three different things you've created; those could be projects or exercises from this or other classes, or work you've done on your own.
 An effective portfolio will highlight your *best work*, and that work should correlate to your career goals.